The Bridgerland Technical College Student of the Year is Glen Rivera, a student in the Meat Services program.

 Scott Elliott, one of Glen’s instructors in the Meat Services program, had some comments about his experience with Glen.
 He stated, “Having someone with Glen’s trials in our class actually helped educate Jason and me in being able to move forward in our program.”

-The Meat Services Department Head, Jason Rindlisbacher, also had a few things to say about this successful student.
+The Department Head for Meat Services, Jason Rindlisbacher, also had a few things to say about this successful student.
 “Just to see Glen’s confidence after his time in the Meat Services program was really neat,” Jason said.
 “We became really good friends with him during the time he spent there.
 As he learned and progressed, he kind of took charge and was willing to help and work with the other students.
 He was very good at being a leader.”

 Glen has plans to open a food truck, specializing in cutting and preparing specialty meats.
 Glen states, “When you are cutting meat, you don’t have to worry about anything else; it’s therapeutic.
 You focus on that cut, making sure you cut it perfectly.
 I would love to have meat cutting as part of my future career.”
 He believes Bridgerland is more than just a College; as Glen says, “Bridgerland became my community and gave me career training, but more importantly, Bridgerland made me feel at home.”